grindsa/acme2certifier/docs/mswcce.md

 1. Active Directory Certificate Services (AD-CS) must be enabled and properly configured.
 1. The CA handler uses RPC/DCOM to communicate with the CA server, so the CA server must be accessible via **TCP port 445**.
 1. *(Optional)*: If installing from RPM or DEB and planning to use Kerberos authentication, ensure you have an updated [Impacket module (version 0.11 or higher)](https://github.com/fortra/impacket), as older versions have issues handling UTF-8 encoded passwords.
-You can find updated packages in the [A2C GitHub repository](https://github.com/grindsa/sbom/tree/main/rpm-repo/RPMs).
+You can find updated packages in the [A2C SBOM RPM repository](https://github.com/grindsa/sbom/tree/main/rpm-repo/RPMs) (`rhel8/python36`, `rhel8/python39`, or `rhel9/python3`).
 1. You need a set of credentials with sufficient permissions to access the service and enrollment templates.

 ## Local Installation